NxSys/library.clients-brex/docs/man/source/getting-started/security.rst

 Data in transit
 ^^^^^^^^^^^^^^^
-Data that passes through this library is processed in memory, and communicated over the internet.
-By design this SDK communicates with only hosts owned by Brex, Inc. E.g. ``platform.brexapis.com`` et. al. Commercially reasonable :index:`protection` of your data in-transit should consist of a web application firewall between your application host and the network connecting to Brex.
-You can then begin to monitor and mitigate various HTTP and SSL risks and perform auditing of your application traffic.
+Data that passes through this library is processed in memory and communicated over the internet.
+By design, this SDK communicates with only hosts owned by Brex, Inc. e.g. ``platform.brexapis.com`` et. al.

+Commercially reasonable :index:`protection` of your data in transit should consist of a web application firewall between your application host and the network connecting to Brex (the Internet for example).
+With that in place, you can then begin to monitor and mitigate various HTTP and SSL risks and perform the auditing of your application traffic.

 Data at rest
 ^^^^^^^^^^^^^
-By design this library does not perform caching or data storage of any sort.
-Considering the workload this library enables, its very likely your application will.
-Ensure that your application handles data appropriately and securely when using this library.
+By design, this library does not perform caching or data storage of any sort.
+Considering the workload this library enables, it's very likely that your application will.
+It's necessary to ensure that your application handles data appropriately and securely when using this library.